pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 ## Base class

 Most of the code is contained in the base class.
 We are going to divide the work in two stages.
-First we are going to see the methods that are useful to create the computational graph.
+First, we are going to see the methods that are useful to create the computational graph.
 Then we are going to describe the methods used during the propagation and the backpropagation.

 Let's see the first part of the code.